*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - Steep about 3 to 5 minutes for the first cup.
 Then steep to taste.

 This gives you a pretty good cup of hibiscus tea.
-I let mine steep the full 5 minutes and use slight boiling water.
+I let mine steep for the full 5 minutes and use slight boiling water.

 This has to be one of my favorite hibiscus teas.
 The only gripe I have is that they do not offer a loose leaf option for this particular herbal tea.